-Founders and producers Hanneke Niens and Hans de Wolf, nominated for an Oscar, winner of a Crystal Bear and 3 times the Prix Europe, develop and (co-)produce feature films, documentaries and drama series.
-They have built an extensive international network of co-producers, funds and financiers.
-Vital to their approach is the close collaboration with writers and directors to develop quality drama series (Swanenburg), character-driven audience favourites (Soof and Soof 2 - €14 million box office in The Netherlands, Ventoux, So What Is Love) and accessible art-house films (Nena - Berlinale Special Mention Jury Award 2015, The Idol – Toronto International Film Festival 2016, The Reports on Sarah and Saleem - Tiger Competition, HBF Jury Award IFFR 2018, Tench – International premiere IFFR 2020).
+Founder and producer Hanneke Niens, nominated for an Oscar and 3 times the Prix Europe, develops and (co-)produces feature films, documentaries and drama series.
+She has built an extensive international network of co-producers, funds and financiers.
+Vital to her approach is the close collaboration with writers and directors to develop quality drama series (Swanenburg - 7 million streams on NPO Plus in The Netherlands), audience favourites (Soof and Soof 2 - €14 million box office in The Netherlands) and art-house films (Nena - Berlinale Special Mention Jury Award 2015, Beyond Sleep – Opening film IFFR 2016, The Idol - Oscar submission Palestine by double Oscar-nominated director Hany Abu-Assad and The Reports on Sarah and Saleem - Tiger Competition, HBF Jury Award IFFR 2018).

 Director: Saskia Diesing.
 Screenwriter: Saskia Diesing.
-Cast: tba.
-Country: NL/LU/GER.
-Co-producer: Amour Fou Luxembourg (LU).
-Status: financing.
-Release: 2021.
-Sort: feature film.
-Duration: 100 min.
-Genre: post-war drama.
+Cast: Hanna van Vliet, Anna Bachmann, Eugénie Anselin.
+Country: NL/LU/DE.
+Co-producer: Amour Fou Luxembourg (LU), Coin Film (DE).
+Status: Post-production.
+Release: 2022.
+Sort: Feature film.
+Duration: 101 min.
+Genre: Post-war drama.
 Distribution/Sales: Picture Tree International.

 In the spring of 1945 a train deporting hundreds of Jewish prisoners gets stranded near a small German village occupied by the Red Army.
 Condemned to each other and in a context of deep mistrust, desperation and revenge, an unexpected friendship emerges between Russian sniper Vera, village girl Winnie and Jewish-Dutch woman Simone.

 Director: Anne de Clercq.
 Screenwriter: Eddy Terstall, Anne de Clercq, Luuk van Bemmelen.
 Cast: Lies Visschedijk, Fedja van Huêt, Anneke Blok, Dan Karaty, Elise Schaap, Roos Dickmann, Manpreet Bachu, Brent Schoemaker, Niek Schoemaker, Noortje Herlaar.
 Country: NL.
 Co-producer: Millstreet Films (NL).
-Status: post-production.
-Release: March 2021.
-Sort: feature film.
+Status: Post-production.
+Release: September 2022.
+Sort: Feature film.
 Duration: 90 min.
-Genre: comedy.
+Genre: Comedy.
 Distribution/Sales: Dutch FilmWorks.